hashicorp/vagrant/docs/getting-started/index.md

 ## Get VirtualBox

-Vagrant depends on [Sun's VirtualBox](http://www.virtualbox.org) to create all of it's virtual environments.
+Vagrant depends on [Oracle's VirtualBox](http://www.virtualbox.org) to create all of it's virtual environments.
 VirtualBox is a general-purpose full virtualizer for x86 hardware.
 Targeted at server, desktop and embedded use, it is now the only professional-quality virtualization solution that is also Open Source Software.